cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Shapley Values/Shapley and MOOC.md

   X_train,
   feature_names=feature_names)
 ```
 This is a ```Permutation``` explainer, which builds all possible permutations of feature-value coalitions for the approximation of each Shapley value.
-The creation of such coalitions mirrors the base technique as outlined in the Shapley's Math page. <!-- !Reference "Shapley's Math" -->
+The creation of such coalitions mirrors the base technique as outlined in the [Shapley's Math](./Shapley's%20Math.md) page.
-We use our model's ```predict_proba``` function to return real-valued probabilities for the classes "Course Completed" and "Dropped Out," and we pass in our training data ```X_train``` as our data matrix from which our explainer will pull substitute feature values in order to simulate each feature "not participating" in the game of predicton. <!-- !Reference "Simulating not playing"-->
+We use our model's ```predict_proba``` function to return real-valued probabilities for the classes "Course Completed" and "Dropped Out," and we pass in our training data ```X_train``` as our data matrix from which our explainer will pull substitute feature values in order to simulate each feature "not participating" in the game of predicton (See our explanation of features "not playing" in [*Shapley's Math*](./Shapley's%20Math.md)).

 Next, we run our explainer on the datapoints that we want locally explained:
 ```Python